Kattis/problem-package-format/examples/problems/maximal/solution/solution.en.md

 # Solution

-The solution to the sample problem is to print 42 to stdout.
+The solution to the sample problem is to read the integer N, and print N ± 1 to stdout.